felsenhower/biblatex-online-entry-generator/README.md

 ```

 2. Create a new bookmark by right-clicking your browser's bookmark bar
-3. Paste the snippet into the address field and choose an arbitrary title
+3. Paste the snippet into the address field and choose an arbitrary title, e.g. "Generate BibLaTeX"
 4. An alert will pop up which contains your BibTeX entry
 5. Copy the content of the alert and paste it into your BIB file
+6. Fix broken control characters, if present

 E.g. for `github.com`, the entry will look like this: